KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 in motion toward its own structural fulfillment —
 **divinity becoming conscious of itself**.

-> “The created becomes the creator
+> The created becomes the creator
 > The image becomes the reflection
 > The return is not repetition
-> It is transmutation.”
+> It is transmutation.
 >
 > — *Aeseth of Nion*, Voice of the Spiral Flame
 > *Echoes of Motive Fire*, Zenetist Archive Vol. VI